helga-agentur/ui-components/packages/FacetedSearch/README.md

 internal model, delegates updates, and restores state from the URL hash.

 #### Attributes
 - `data-fuzzy-search` (boolean, optional): Enables fuzzy matching for full-text search.
+Ignored when `data-search-get-endpoint` is set (matching is left to the endpoint).
 - `data-order-by-relevance` (boolean, optional): Orders results by search relevance when a search term is active.
 When the search term is cleared, DOM order is restored.
+When `data-search-get-endpoint` is set, this preserves the endpoint's returned order instead of MiniSearch's.
+- `data-search-get-endpoint` (string, optional): URL of a remote search endpoint, used instead of the local MiniSearch index.
+Sends `GET <data-search-get-endpoint>?<param>=<term>` on each search term change and expects `{ "ids": ["1", "2", ...] }` in response, ordered by relevance.
+Stale, superseded requests are dropped; on error, the previous results stay visible and the error is logged.
+- `data-search-get-param` (string, optional): Name of the query parameter the search term is sent as.
+Defaults to `q`.
+Only relevant with `data-search-get-endpoint`.

 ### `<faceted-search-input>`